I'm 62, and I Don't "Work Out" Anymore

 I spent 30 years in marketing and branding, building a successful business.
 But I was also building a body that was falling apart.
 I was glued to my desk, my back hurt constantly, and I was convinced the treadmill was my salvation.
 (Man, was I wrong!)

-In my 40s, I hit 240 pounds.
+In my late 30s, I hit 240 pounds.
 I felt like crap and was heading toward serious health risks.
 I tried to run it off.
 I logged miles, ate less, and suffered my way through restrictive diets.
 Some weight came off, but I was exhausted, weak, and my back pain never went away.

 Then, in my 50s, something clicked.
 I realized I'd been approaching fitness all wrong.
 I started focusing on three simple things: